Born to Engineer favourite Bloodhound was saved from bankruptcy late last year by Ian Warhurst.

 The result of that rescue is now being seen.
 The vehicle has been renamed from the ‘Bloodhound SSC’ to the ‘Bloodhound LSR’ (Land Speed Record) and its HQ moved from the quiet Bristol suburb of Avonmouth up to the Severn Estuary to a 975-square meter workshop facility at SGS Berkeley Green University Technical College at the Gloucestershire Science and Technology Park.

 Bloodhound pilot Wing Commander Andrew Duncan Green.
-Green is now working with Bloodhound on thier new record attempt to break the 1,000 miles per hour (1,600 km/h) mark with Bloodhound SSC.
+Green is now working with Bloodhound on their new record attempt to break the 1,000 miles per hour (1,600 km/h) mark with Bloodhound SSC.

 The new team is now focused on completing the jet and rocket-powered car and moving onto the high-speed testing phase of the program.